Steve Goldberg, the author of this blog, believes that now is the best time to be a learner.

 Steve has led high school students on service learning trips to rural Ethiopia and urban Kenya, where he helped students learn about life beyond the familiar borders of the US.
 Those trips made a powerful impression and considerably broadened his own world-view.
 Every time Steve takes a shower with warm water or has a meal, he’s reminded that a good percentage of the world can’t take those things for granted.

-This summer, Steve taught a Constitutional Law seminar for Duke’s Talent Identification Program to gifted high school students from around the world.
+A few summers ago, Steve taught a Constitutional Law seminar for Duke’s Talent Identification Program to gifted high school students from around the world.

 Steve grew up in Newton, Massachusetts, attended Newton South High School, and later, in a suburban twist on Welcome Back Kotter, taught civics and U.S. History at his alma mater high school.